How to Furnish An Airbnb Rental (the short answer)

 Avoid: faux leather – many sofas and chairs use this material, and although it looks nice to start with and feels like leather, bits tend to start falling off it after a few years of use and you’ll end up having to replace the whole thing.

 Avoid: Real leather.
-It’s much too expensive, is harder to keep clean, very hard to repair, and unless you can find something nice second-hand, again, this will burst your budget.
+It’s much too expensive, is harder to keep clean, and very hard to repair, and unless you can find something nice second-hand, again, this will burst your budget.

 Do: Consider sofas with washable covers.
 (Ikea does an excellent range.)